UK-Export-Finance/dtfs2/trade-finance-manager-api/README.md

 - Call external UKEF APIs to populate more data (e.g currency conversions)
 - Allow TFM users to complete necessary updates to the deal.

-**Important note**: in TFM, a deal is known as a 'Case'.
+:warning: In TFM, a deal is known as a 'Case'.
 A Case will have one deal with facilities and tasks for the users's to complete in order to process the case.

 ## What happens when a deal is sent to TFM